okfn/buildkit/doc/source/manual.rst

   (it currently gives bad header lines which seems to be a known, yet unresolved issue) so there is no caching of install packages used in the VMs.
+* Document how to install the different commands
+* Make the VMs able to access the host even without an external network

 More buildkit help
 ==================